NuGet/Home/accepted/2024/supplied-by-platform.md

 ### Additional validation considerations

 - How does leaving the dependency in the assets file section affect features consuming the assets file.
-  - The solution explorer tree - Prototype shows the solution explorer is skipping the reference.
+  - The solution explorer tree - The solution explorer skips transitive references.
-  - PM UI tab - Prototype shows that since the reference does not really exist, it is not shown at all.
+  - PM UI tab - The transitive packages aren't shown at all.
-  - PM UI tab - Solution view
+  - PM UI tab - The transitive packages aren't shown at all.
   - list package - Completes succesfully with/without pruned packages.
 Correctly reports pruned packages aren't part of the graph.
   - dotnet nuget why - Completes succesfully with/without pruned packages.
 Correctly reports pruned packages aren't part of the graph.